Corporate Gift Matching: An Easy Way to Raise More

 - The organization receives the bonus matching gift!

-In order to qualify for a company match, an employee’s donation must fall within a predetermined set of criteria.
+Unfortunately, not every donation is eligible for a corporate match.
+To qualify, an employee’s gift must meet a predetermined set of criteria.
 This typically includes:

-- Donation minimums and maximums
+- Donation minimums and maximums (typically between $25 and $1,000 or more)

-- Eligible types of employee participants
+- Eligible types of employee participants (full-time, part-time, retired, spouses, etc.)

-- Eligible types of nonprofit organizations
+- Eligible types of nonprofit organizations (exclusions or select mission types)

 Additionally, companies choose a set “match ratio” to determine the size of the donation match made to the nonprofit in question.
-The most common matching gift rate by far is 1:1, although some employers match at a lower (such as .5:1) or higher (2:1 or 3:1) rate.
+The most common matching gift rate is 1:1, although some employers match at a lower (such as .5:1) or higher (2:1 or 3:1) rate.

 Why Matching Gifts Matter